Navigation: One day's work in traditional navigation

+Navigation on ships is usually always conducted on the bridge.
+It may also take place in adjacent space, where chart tables and publications are available.
+However, increasingly traditional navigation processes have been replaced with technological processes for marine navigation using GNSS and marine radar.

 Land navigation

 Navigation for cars and other land-based travel typically uses maps, landmarks, and in recent times computer navigation ("satnav", short for satellite navigation), as well as any means available on water.

 Computerized navigation commonly relies on GPS for current location information, a navigational map database of roads and navigable routes, and uses algorithms related to the shortest path problem to identify optimal routes.

+Pedestrian navigation is involved in orienteering, land navigation (military), and wayfinding.

 Underwater navigation

+Submariners, divers, remotely operated underwater vehicles (ROVs) and other underwater craft carry out underwater navigation by a variety of methods and processes including GNSS, radar navigation and sonar/acoustic position fixing.

+Artificial intelligence

+Artificial intelligence can be utilised to assist with planning, problem-serving and decision-making processes in navigation.
+This includes using AI in navigation systems such as GNSS as well as in general computing to assist with position fixing and monitoring from one position to another such as in vehicles, planes and cars.

 Standards, training and organisations

 Professional standards for navigation depend on the type of navigation and vary by country.
 For marine navigation, Merchant Navy deck officers are trained and internationally certified according to the STCW Convention.
 Leisure and amateur mariners may undertake lessons in navigation at local/regional training schools.
 Naval officers receive navigation training as part of their naval training.

 In land navigation, courses and training is often provided to young persons as part of general or extra-curricular education.
 Land navigation is also an essential part of army training.
 Additionally, organisations such as the Scouts and DoE programme teach navigation to their students.
 Orienteering organisations are a type of sports that require navigational skills using a map and compass to navigate from point to point in diverse and usually unfamiliar terrain whilst moving at speed.

 In aviation, pilots undertake air navigation training as part of learning to fly.

 Professional organisations also assist to encourage improvements in navigation or bring together navigators in learned environments.
 The Royal Institute of Navigation (RIN) is a learned society with charitable status, aimed at furthering the development of navigation on land and sea, in the air and in space.
 It was founded in 1947 as a forum for mariners, pilots, engineers and academics to compare their experiences and exchange information.
 In the US, the Institute of Navigation (ION) is a non-profit professional organisation advancing the art and science of positioning, navigation and timing.